muratk3n/thirdwave/en/README.md

 ---

 Hiding his part leftism behind "money concerns" so it becomes more palatable to Republicans.
-Talk to the hand ✋
+Here's the hand ✋

 "Citing 'bills,' Trump sets troop exit from Germany"